WVUHPC/Introduction-HPC/_episodes/15-scripting.md

 ### Escape `\`

-Some characters receive new meaning when preceeded by the backslash character.
+Some characters receive new meaning when preceded by the backslash character.
 This is a list of some of them

 | Command | Description  |